 Katie is an Assistant Professor in the Department of Theatre at the University of Tennessee, Knoxville and appears regularly in the acting company at Clarence Brown Theatre (CBT), the professional LORT theatre affiliated with the University.
-Also for CBT/UTK: voice, text, and dialect coach.
+Also for CBT/UTK: resident voice, text, and dialect coach.

 Recent stage work includes: Helen Hubbard in Murder on the Orient Express, Lady Brute in The Provok'd Wife (workshop and staged reading, dir.
 Philip Breen/RSC), Judy in The Curious Incident of the Dog in the Night-Time and Elvira in Blithe Spirit at Clarence Brown Theatre; Carrie Girl with the Resident Acting Company (NYC); Miss Bennet: Christmas at Pemberley at American Stage (Theatre Tampa Bay Award, Outstanding Featured Actress in a Play); and multiple leading roles at Utah Shakespeare Festival, including Lady Macbeth; Maria in Twelfth Night; and Emilia in Othello among others; Carrie Girl with the Resident Acting Company (NYC); and multiple seasons and leading roles at Asolo Rep, including Both Your Houses (dir.
 Frank Galati), Our Betters, and God of Carnage among others.
 Recent film/television: Homicide Hunter, Lashes.
-New York theatre: TACT/The Actors’ Company Theatre; Resident Acting Company; NY Fringe; and more.
-Other theatre: Asolo Rep (multiple seasons) and a host of regional stages across the country.
+New York acting credits: TACT/The Actors’ Company Theatre; Resident Acting Company; NY Fringe; Shallow Graves; and more.
+Other stage appearances: Asolo Rep (multiple seasons) and a host of regional stages across the country.

-Katie holds an M.F.A. in acting from Florida State University/Asolo Conservatory for Actor Training and a B.A. in dramatic art & political science, summa cum laude, from the University of North Carolina at Chapel Hill.
+Katie holds an M.F.A. in acting from Florida State University/Asolo Conservatory for Actor Training and a B.A. in dramatic art and political science, summa cum laude, from the University of North Carolina at Chapel Hill.
 She is a Certified Teacher of Knight-Thompson Speechwork and holds a graduate certificate in vocology from the Department of Speech and Hearing Sciences at Lamar University.
 Her writing and peer-reviewed research have appeared in The Voice and Speech Review, The Conversation, and The International Dialects of English Archive.
 Katie is a proud member of Actors’ Equity Association since 2010, SAG-AFTRA, VASTA, and PAVA (Pan-American Vocology Association).